-Graduate students holding the fellowship must agree not to be employed (on or off-campus) for more than 20 hours per week (50% FTE).
+Graduate students holding the fellowship must agree not to be employed (on or off-campus) for more than 20 hours per week (50% FTE) without prior approval.
 Violation of this provision will result in withdrawal of the funding during the semester in which the violation occurs.

 The Associate Dean for Graduate Studies and Research with advice, as needed, from the Graduate Review Committee, will decide on an annual basis the number of awards based upon funds available.

-Distribution of BTF positions, the number available, and policies will be reviewed as resources change.
+Distribution of GTF positions, the number available, and policies will be reviewed as resources change.

 UH/UHCO Competitive Fellowships